 Knowing who we are is an important part of life.
 It helps us to love ourselves better.
 Along the journey of life, we often feel as if we’ve lost ourselves.
 Traveling is a good way for us to rediscover the things we used to love as well as discover new passions.
 We get lost to find ourselves again.

 By Cassie of Cassie the Hag

-Some of us are escaping traumas; the darkest depths of our pasts.
+Some of us are escaping traumas, the darkest depths of our pasts.
 I have learned that travel is merely a distraction from our struggles; the things that haunt us can follow us all around the world.
-But, in allowing ourselves space and time to deal with these things, travel can help us find a path towards acceptance.
+But, in allowing ourselves space and time to deal with these things, travel can help us find a path toward acceptance.

 #8 – We Travel to Learn